 where $v(\zeta)$ is defined by (\ref{nu}) and

-The properties of $T(z)$ has shown in the Proposition \ref{prop1}. \begin{proposition} The function $T(z)$ is meromorphic in $\mathbb{C} \backslash \Gamma $ with simple zeros at the points $\nu_n$ and simple poles at the points $\bar{\nu}_n$, and satisfies the jump condition:
+The properties of $T(z)$ were shown in Proposition \ref{prop1}. \begin{proposition} The function $T(z)$ is meromorphic in $\mathbb{C} \backslash \Gamma $ with simple zeros at the points $\nu_n$ and simple poles at the points $\bar{\nu}_n$, and satisfies the jump condition:

 Moreover, $T(z)$ admits the following properties: \begin{itemize} \item $T(z)$ satisfies the symmetries $\overline{T(\bar{z})}=T^{-1}(z)=T(z^{-1})$. \item $T(z)$ admits the asymptotic behavior

 Moreover, $| T(\infty)|^2=1$.
 And $T(z)$ hold a asymptotic expansion